Who is Ebony? And is Robbo really Beckett Reid? A post-cliffhanger dissection! - News - Home and Away

 Visit Summer Bay!

-If you’re in Sydney over the coming months and fear you may begin to suffer from Home and Away withdrawals, why not take the time to visit the beautiful Palm Beach (Summer Bay) yourself – you may even be lucky enough to spot some filming and take some snaps with cast members!
+If you’re already suffering from Home and Away withdrawals and are in Sydney anytime soon, why not take the time to visit the beautiful Palm Beach (Summer Bay) yourself – you may even be lucky enough to spot some filming and take some snaps with cast members!

 The Official Home and Away Tour departs from central Sydney four days a week, and costs just $99 per person.
 For more information, and to book tickets directly through the official tour provider, click here or on the button below.